Optical neural network architecture for deep learning with the temporal synthetic dimension: Discussion and Summary

 The proposed platform is experimentally feasible with the state-of-the-art photonic technology.
-The fiber ring resonator with kilometer-long roundtrip length can be constructed with hundreds of temporal separated pulses circulating inside the resonator \cite{marandi14}.
-The nonlinear saturable absorber has been demonstrated with graphene layers \cite{baoNR11,chengIEEE14}.
-Such platform for achieving the temporal synthetic dimension can also be realized in a resonator with the free-space optics \cite{chenPRL18}.
+The fiber ring resonator with kilometer-long roundtrip length can be constructed with hundreds of temporal separated pulses circulating inside the resonator \cite{marandi14,leefmans}.
+In particular, Ref. \cite{leefmans} shows the capability for constructing a 64 time-multiplexed optical resonant sites with pulses produced by an input 1550 nm mode-locked laser, separated by 4 ns, which points out an excellent possible experimental platform for realizing our theoretical proposal.
+Moreover, this proposal for achieving the temporal synthetic dimension can also be realized in a resonator with the free-space optics \cite{chenPRL18}.
 In both setups, delay lines (channels) are used to create the nearest-neighbor couplings along the temporal synthetic dimension.
 Moreover, appropriate delay lines (channels) can also connect pulses at time separations with double, triple, and/or high-order $\Delta t$, i.e., providing the long-range couplings.
-It therefore holds the possibility for generating more than three connectivities between sites in two layers in Fig. 2(b), which might be possible to further increase the accuracy of the ONN.
+It therefore holds the possibility for generating more than three connectivities between sites in two layers in Fig. \ref{scheme}(b), which might be possible to further increase the accuracy of the ONN.
+These delay lines may induce small errors, but as one sees in Table \ref{table1} and Table \ref{table2}, the synthetic ONN can tolerate small noises.
+The current nonlinear function in the proposal is performed in the computer.
+However, it is possible to consider nonlinear component operated by amplitude and phase modulations \cite{nonlinearnew3,nonlinearnew1,nonlinearnew2} or other nonlinear components \cite{arxiv9-8Aus,IEEE-William}, which can perform alternative different complex nonlinear functions in optics.
+One notices that, in the proposed approach, the back propagation in the training process is conducted with a computer and then obtained optimal parameters are transferred to the physical system.
+Such ex-situ training might bring extra errors, but is currently a reasonable strategy utilized in recent experiments for demonstrating ONN functionality \cite{shenNP17,linS18,nahmias20,feldmann19}.
+Ref. \cite{hughes18} suggests a possible way to realize in-situ backward propagation in optical systems, which may greatly improve speed in ONN.
+The inclusion of such in-situ backward propagation in our proposed ONN could be of interest for the future study.